Navaneethsen/prefect_docker_experiment/README.md

 This is an experiment to run the setup for Docker RunConfig + Local Storage for the flow.

-Currenty this is not working, and I am trying to figure out the problem.
+~~Currenty this is not working, and I am trying to figure out the problem.~~ I have added a docker-compose.yml file to start the docker agent to run the flows.

 ## Steps

-1. Build the Docker image with `docker build . -t test:latest`
+0. Please add the env variables accordingly

-2. Register the flow with `python workflow/flow.py`
+1. Build and Run the Docker image with `docker-compose -f ./docker-compose.yml --env-file ./.env -p "Test Agent" up --build -d`
-3. Start your agent with `prefect agent docker start -l 'TestFlow'`
+2. Register the flow with `python workflow/flow.py`.
+(I have used my own prefect server, but if you want to use the cloud, you need to supply the accesskey somewhere)
-4. Run the flow with a `Quick Run` from the UI
+3. Run the flow with a `Quick Run` from the UI

 ## Original Source
 https://github.com/kvnkho/demos/tree/main/prefect/docker_with_local_storage